 - Items of lost property found on the Victoria College's main campus should be forwarded to VC Police/Security (VCPD) or the Student Life Office in the Student Center located on Main Campus. - Items of lost property found on the Victoria College campus should be returned to its rightful owner, if the owner can be identified and located.
-If the owner's identity is unknown, the property should be forwarded to the Student Life Office (SLO) in the Student Center for safekeeping. - Items of lost property found on the Victoria College Gonzales Center should be forwarded to the center office or Gonzales Center Security. - Items of lost property found on the Victoria College Zelda L. Allen School of Nursing Center in Hallettsville should be forwarded to the Center Administrative Assistant. - Items of lost property found on the Victoria College Vocational Nursing-Center in Cuero should be forwardedto the Center Administrative Assistant. - Items of lost property found on the Victoria College Emerging Technology Complex should be forwarded to the Security desk. - Items of lost property found at the Victoria College Leo J. Welder Center for Performing Arts should be forwarded to the front box office which will in turn report such items to Campus Security.
+If the owner's identity is unknown, the property should be forwarded to the Student Life Office (SLO) in the Student Center for safekeeping. - Items of lost property found on the Victoria College Gonzales Center should be forwarded to the center office or Gonzales Center Security. - Items of lost property found on the Victoria College Zelda L. Allen School of Nursing Center in Hallettsville should be forwarded to the Center Administrative Assistant. - Items of lost property found on the Victoria College Emerging Technology Complex should be forwarded to the Security desk. - Items of lost property found at the Victoria College Leo J. Welder Center for Performing Arts should be forwarded to the front box office which will in turn report such items to Campus Security.
 These items may be left at the box office in order to give the owner time to claim such items. - Items of lost property found at any other Victoria College location should be forwarded to the instructor or administration who in turn will report the found item to Campus Security.
 If VC Security is notified of an item, courtesy should be given to also follow up if the item is recovered by the owner or as to the final disposition of the property if it is not turned over to VC Security.